AndreaC-MSFT/MC4S-Labs/Industrial Process.md

 <br/><img alt="Screenshot" src="./assets/IndustrialProcess-ExampleData.png" width="700" />

 ### Step 7 - Calculation profile
 The calculation model in itself is just a definition.
 In order to actually execute a calculation we need a **calculation profile**.
-Let's create one to execute our custom calculation model.
+Let's create one to execute our industrial process calculation model.

 1. Navigate to `Data` > `Calculation profiles`
 0. Click `New calculation profile`